digidotcom/xbee_ansic_library/README.md

 - `xbee/bl_gen3.h`: Support for the "Gen3 Bootloader" used by S3B, S6, S6B,
   XLR, Cellular, SX, SX868, and S8 hardware.

+- `xbee/ble.h`: Support for BLE feature frames on the XBee3 BLU.

 - `xbee/byteorder.h`: Byte-order-related functions used by multiple layers of the driver.